Showing posts with label Koo Wee Rup Swamp. Show all posts

 As a result of the 1934 flood, the SRWC worked on new drainage plans for the Swamp and these plans became known as the Lupson Report after the complier, E.J Lupson, an Engineer.
 A Royal Commission was also established in 1936.
 Its role was to investigate the operation of the SRWSC.
 The Royal Commission report was critical of the SRWSC’s operation in the Koo Wee Rup Flood Protection District in a number of areas.
 It ordered that new plans for drainage improvements needed to be established and presented to an independent authority.
 Mr E. G Richie was appointed as the independent authority.
 The Richie Report essentially considered that the Lupson Report was ‘sound and well considered’ and should be implemented.
 Work had just begun on these recommendations when the 1937 flood hit the area.
 The 1937 flood hit Koo Wee Rup on October 18 and water was two feet (60cm) deep in Rossiter Road and Station Street.
 The flood peaked at 20,000 cusecs (50,000 megalitres) about half the 1934 flood volume.

 The main recommendation of the Lupson / Ritchie report was the construction of the Yallock outfall drain from Cora Lynn, cutting across to Bayles and then essentially following the line of the existing Yallock Creek to Western Port Bay.
 The aim was to take any flood water directly to the sea so the Main Drain could cope with the remaining water.
 The Yallock outfall drain was started in 1939 but the works were put on hold during World War Two and not completed until 1956-57.
 The Yallock outfall drain had been originally designed using the existing farm land as a spillway ie the Main Drain would overflow onto existing farmland and then find its own way to the Yallock outfall drain.
 Local farmers were unhappy at this, as the total designated spillway area was 275 acres (110 hectares).
 They suggested a spillway or ford be constructed at Cora Lynn so the flood water would divert to the outfall drain over the spillway.
 The spillway was finally constructed in 1962.
+There is more on the Yallock Outfall drain, here.

 There is on-going work on the Main Drain all the time - recreation of levee banks, removal of vegetation etc but the opening of the spillway was basically the last major engineering works to happen on the Swamp.